Amber alert: Overuse and desensitization

-Advocates for missing children have expressed concerns that the public is gradually becoming desensitized to AMBER Alerts because of a large number of false or overly broad alarms, where police issue an AMBER Alert without strictly adhering to the U.S. Department of Justice's activation guidelines.
+Advocates for missing children have expressed concerns that the public is gradually becoming desensitized to Amber alerts because of a large number of false or overly broad alarms, where police issue an Amber alert without strictly adhering to the U.S. Department of Justice's activation guidelines.

 The timing of a July 2013 New York child abduction alert sent through the Wireless Emergency Alerts system at 4 a.m. raised concerns that many cellphone users would disable WEA alerts.

+In 2024, the Texas Department of Public Safety sent a blue alert at 4:50 a.m. to cell phones across the state, some as far as eight hours' drive from the incident location.
+The alert prompted thousands of complaints to the Federal Communications Commission, along with public expressions of disbelief that the state government would expect private individuals to wake up in the middle of the night to search for the suspect.

+Health effects

+A family in Texas claimed their child suffered a ruptured eardrum and inner ear damage, resulting in permanent hearing loss and tinnitus, when an Amber alert was pushed through his earphones at an "ear-shattering volume".

 Effects on traffic

-AMBER alerts are often displayed on electronic message signs.
+Amber alerts are often displayed on electronic message signs.
 The Federal Highway Administration has instructed states to display alerts on highway signs sparingly, citing safety concerns from distracted drivers and the negative impacts of traffic congestion.

-Many states have policies in place that limit the use of AMBER alerts on freeway signs.
-In Los Angeles, an AMBER alert issued in October 2002 that was displayed on area freeway signs caused significant traffic congestion.
+Many states have policies in place that limit the use of Amber alerts on freeway signs.
+In Los Angeles, an Amber alert issued in October 2002 that was displayed on area freeway signs caused significant traffic congestion.
 As a result, the California Highway Patrol elected not to display the alerts during rush hour, citing safety concerns.
-The state of Wisconsin only displays AMBER alerts on freeway signs if it is deemed appropriate by the transportation department and a public safety agency.
-AMBER alerts do not preempt messages related to traffic safety.
+The state of Wisconsin only displays Amber alerts on freeway signs if it is deemed appropriate by the transportation department and a public safety agency.
+Amber alerts do not preempt messages related to traffic safety.

 Influence

-The United States Postal Service issued a postage stamp commemorating AMBER Alerts in May 2006.
+The United States Postal Service issued a postage stamp commemorating Amber alerts in May 2006.
 The 39-cent stamp features a chalk pastel drawing by artist Vivienne Flesher of a reunited mother and child, with the text "AMBER ALERT saves missing children" across the pane.
 The stamp was released as part of the observance of National Missing Children's Day.

 In 2006, a TV movie, Amber's Story, was broadcast on Lifetime.
 It starred Elisabeth Röhm and Sophie Hough.

 A comic book entitled Amber Hagerman Deserves Justice: A Night Owl Story was published by Wham Bang Comics in 2009.
-Geared toward a young audience by teen author Jake Tinsley and Manga artist Jason Dube, it tells Amber's story, recounts the investigation into her murder, and touches on the effect her death has had on young children and parents everywhere.
+Geared toward a young audience by teen author Jake Tinsley and manga artist Jason Dube, it tells Amber's story, recounts the investigation into her murder, and touches on the effect her death has had on young children and parents everywhere.
 It was created to promote what was then a reopened investigation into her murder.